Cantonment in Escambia County, Florida — The American South (South Atlantic)

 On route of Andrew Jackson 1814, 1818 and in 1821, when General and Mrs. Jackson spent three weeks as guests of Gonzalez, awaiting transfer of Florida to United States.

 Due to yellow fever in Pensacola, became temporary seat of government September 1822.

 Erected 1955 by the St. Regis Paper Company.

 Location.
-30° 36.702′ N, 87° 19.245′ W. Marker is in Cantonment, Florida, in Escambia County.
-Marker is at the intersection of Road 29 and County Road 184, on the right when traveling south on Road 29.
+Marker is missing.
+It was located near 30° 36.702′ N, 87° 19.245′ W. Marker was in Cantonment, Florida, in Escambia County.
+Marker was at the intersection of Road 29 and County Road 184, on the right when traveling south on Road 29.
 Touch for map.
-Marker is at or near this postal address: 400 Pensacola Boulevard, Cantonment FL 32533, United States of America.
+Marker was at or near this postal address: 400 Pensacola Boulevard, Cantonment FL 32533, United States of America.

 Categories. • Hispanic Americans • Notable Places •

 Credits.
-This page was last revised on August 1, 2017.
+This page was last revised on May 15, 2018.
 This page originally submitted on March 11, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 701 times since then and 61 times this year.
-Photos: 1, 2. submitted on March 11, 2014, by Mark Hilton of Montgomery, Alabama. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 742 times since then and 102 times this year.
+Last updated on May 8, 2018, by Tim Fillmon of Webster, Florida.
+Photos: 1, 2. submitted on March 11, 2014, by Mark Hilton of Montgomery, Alabama.
+3. submitted on May 8, 2018, by Tim Fillmon of Webster, Florida. • Andrew Ruppenstein was the editor who published this page.